Teakitter/Vawen/README.md

 # Vawen
-Vawen is an Altmer Skyrim Specidal Edition follower
+Vawen is an Altmer Skyrim Special Edition follower